Hungarian Walnut Cake Is Moist And Easy To Make

-In this house Valentine’s Day means the kids coming home and counting how many Valentine’s Day cards they received while my husband and I joke with them until they blush, “ooh lots of girlfriends/boyfriends then.”
+Valentine’s Day means our kids coming home and counting how many Valentine’s Day cards they received while my husband and I joke with them until they blush, “ooh lots of girlfriends/boyfriends then.”

-Don’t get me wrong in our younger days we went all out buying gorgeous roses, Valentine’s cards, Valentine’s chocolates even sometimes a romantic meal out on the town.
-If we were to do all that today we’d have to budget this night on the town as a projected expense because Valentine’s Day is costly from the flowers right down to the reservations.
+Don’t get me wrong in our younger days we went all out buying red roses, Valentine’s cards, Valentine’s chocolates even sometimes a romantic meal out on the town.

 The two most common major species of walnuts are grown for their seeds – the Persian or English Walnut and the Black Walnut.